 - 5.1.
 Where there are concerns of extremism or radicalisation students and staff will be encouraged to make use of our internal systems to 'Whistle Blow' or raise any issue in confidence. - 5.2.
-Staff can raise issues with the designated senior manager under the Eastern Education Group's 'Whistleblowing' procedure.
-The designated person for this are:
+Staff can raise issues with the designated senior manager under the EEG 'Arrangements for managing allegations of abuse against people who work with children or those who are in a position of trust procedure.
+The designated people are: